Gendow/raspberrypi_bmp280/README.md

 ##### Dealing with API request limits
 The weerlive API has a [request limit](http://weerlive.nl/delen.php) of 300 requests per day.
 We want to update the MSLP value as often as possible to keep the sensor calibrated, but not more than the API limit.
-We will create a [thread](https://realpython.com/intro-to-python-threading/#what-is-a-thread) function: a function that runs parellel to the readouts of the sensor data, extended with a timer.
-The timer will ensure the function is being executed (i.e. weather station data is requested), but with a pause.
+We will create a [thread function](https://realpython.com/intro-to-python-threading/#what-is-a-thread): a function that runs parellel to the readouts of the sensor data, extended with a timer.
+The timer will ensure the function is being executed (i.e. weather station data is requested), but with a delay/pause.
 Adding the thread function to the code above results in:

 ```
 def getSeaLevelPressure():